databricks/databricks-sdk-py/docs/workspace/compute/instance_pools.rst

         Set instance pool permissions.

-        Sets permissions on an instance pool.
-Instance pools can inherit permissions from their root object.
+        Sets permissions on an object, replacing existing permissions if they exist.
+Deletes all direct permissions if none are specified.
+Objects can inherit permissions from their root object.

         :param instance_pool_id: str
           The instance pool for which to get or manage permissions.